 A few interesting facts about the scoby:

-The kombucha scoby grows to cover the surface of the container it is in creating a barrier that allows for both aerobic and anaerobic fermentation.
+The kombucha scoby grows to cover the surface of the container it is in, creating a barrier that allows for both aerobic and anaerobic fermentation.
 It is important to use a cloth or paper cover when brewing kombucha so that oxygen is able to circulate and process through the surface layer of the scoby.
-Note a fine knit cloth works best in avoiding contamination such as a coffee filter or a paper towel.
-Loose knit cloths and linens allow for debris and or insects to enter into your brew .
-Read more about SCOBYS and how to have an endless supply of kombucha
+A fine-knit cloth (for example, a coffee filter or paper towel) works best in avoiding contamination.
+Loose-knit cloths and linens allow for debris and insects to enter into your brew .
+Read more about SCOBYS and how to have an endless supply of kombucha: Click Here SCOBY HOTEL